andrewhu/CycleGANime/README.md

   But even then, loss doesn't really tell you how well your model is doing, so make sure to have a set of images to validate your model with.

 ## Pretrained models
-The pretrained models are each ~300MB since I used 128 conv filters (which I now regret because it was probably unnecessary and increases server requirements), but there should be little problem running the model on a local machine.
+The pretrained models are each ~300MB since I used 128 conv filters (which was probably unnecessarily large), but there should be little problem running the model on a local machine.

 |<img src="_assets/img/parts/pink_part.jpg" width=128> | <img src="_assets/img/parts/ice_part.jpg" width=128> | <img src="_assets/img/parts/nature_part.jpg" width=128> |
 :-------------------------:|:-------------------------:|:-------------------------:|